 One surprising aspect of the Razr's design was just how heavy it is.
 Given the Razr's reputation as a slim, light phone, we were taken aback when we found out the phone tips the scales at 205g – for reference, that's heavier than a Samsung Note 10 Plus.
 That weight is likely due to the hinge, which features three stainless steel plates beneath the screen.
 These ensure that dust stays out and that the screen stays flat.

-All told, the Razr feels like an innovative take on smartphones as they exist in 2019, with a pleasing nostalgia-nod for good measure.
+All told, the Razr feels like an innovative take on smartphones, with a pleasing nostalgia-nod for good measure.

 Motorola Razr – Specs, Performance, and Prices

 While the overall device feels impressive in the hand, the range of specs Motorola revealed did leave us slightly worried about how it'll perform out in the real world.

 For starters, the Razr will use a Snapdragon 710 processor — not the fastest Snapdragon 855 or 855+.
 Motorola claims that the 710 will have enough oomph to get the job done.
 Plus, the slower, less-hungry processor should help alleviate concerns about battery life — the Razr has a very small 2,510 mAh battery.
 As we've seen with the recent Google Pixel 4, lacklustre battery life can be enough to damage a phone's reputation from the go.